MfarrelRP/Network-Threat-Detection-and-Analysis-Using-Suricata-and-Kibana/README.md

 # Overview
-This project implements a **Network Intrusion Detection System (IDS)** on a Debia-Based Linux Environment.
+This project implements a **Network Intrusion Detection System (IDS)** on a Ubuntu-Based Linux Environment.
 It leverages:

 - **Suricata** - for real-time network traffic monitoring and threat detection
 - **Elasticsearch** - for storing and indexing log data